GoodwayGroup/gw-aws-audit/docs/gw-aws-audit.md

   - Time since User was created
   - NONE if the User does not have Console Access or if the User has NEVER logged in.

+PERMISSIONS [struct]:
+  - G: n -> Groups that the User belongs to
+  - P: n -> Policies that are attached to the User

 ACCESS KEY DETAILS [sub table]:
   - Primary header row is the number of Access Keys associated with the User